MSN-LINC Courses Offered

 This course will explore sustainability in health systems with emphasis on the environmental impact of health systems practices.
 Implications of the United States and global environmental health policy will be analyzed.
 Economic sustainability including cost-benefit analysis will be addressed.
 Emphasis will be placed on decisions and strategies nurse leaders make that impact sustainability of health systems and the environment.

-NURS 774 Practicum III Advanced Leadership and Management in Health Systems (3 cr)
+NURS 774 Practicum III: Transition to Leadership Role in Health Systems (2 cr)

-Degree completion requirements include 34 credits of coursework including 9 credits of practicum (504 hours).
-Practicum experiences will be arranged with health care facilities as close as possible to students’ home or work.
+Degree completion requirements include 34 credits of coursework including 378 hours stretched over 6 credits of practicum and 3 credits of project placements.
+Practicum and project experiences will be arranged with healthcare facilities close to students’ home or work sites.
 Master’s degree prepared preceptors will be identified and mentor orientation will be provided.
-The final practicum will include a capstone project identified in collaboration with a health care facility.
-Master’s projects will be presented in a format suitable for public dissemination (e.g., manuscript for publication).
-A thesis option is not planned.
+The final project will be a capstone at a health care setting and will be presented in a format suitable for public dissemination (e.g., manuscript for publication).
+A thesis is not required.
 Graduates will be able to sit for American Nurses Credentialing Center certification exam, “Nurse Executive, Advanced,” once they have acquired sufficient experience.